Harsch-Systems/pi-plate-module/README.md

 Then move the piplate.dtbo file into /boot/overlays
 sudo mv piplate.dtbo /boot/overlays/piplate.dtbo

-Finally, tell the kernel to use the device tree binary by adding dtoverlay=piplate to the end of /boot/config.txt and restart the pi.
+Finally, tell the kernel to use the device tree binary by adding dtoverlay=piplate to the end of /boot/config.txt, and enable SPI by uncommenting out dtparam=spi=on in the same /boot/config.txt file.
+Then reboot for changes to take effect.

 Inserting the module
 --------------------